FAQs - Carpets

 My carpet pile has flattened

 Every carpet when walked on or has heavy loads on it will show flattening of the fibres.
+When a carpet is first fitted the pile is brand new so as soon as the carpet is walked on then the pile will show flattening.
+Flattening is more noticeable in the early months of carpet use because the pile was so new and upright when installed.
 Carpets will always flatten after use and this will show where the carpet gets used more in some areas than in others.
 For example doorways in rooms, on steps and stairs, in front of chairs or sofas, in main traffic areas.
 Softer and longer pile carpets will obviously show this more but it does happen on every carpet.
 Flattening does not affect the wear of a carpet, only the appearance.

 Flattening of carpet fibres is not a defect.
 It is not a fault of the carpet as it is a localised occurrence on the carpet pile.